How Much Does College Cost in Michigan in 2025?

 Public Colleges

-Michigan Technological University tops the Michigan public college tuition chart with in-state tuition at $18,796.
-The University of Michigan in Ann Arbor is next, with an estimated in-state tuition of $16,896.
-Michigan State University is also close to the top, with an in-state tuition of $16,522.
+Michigan Technological University tops the Michigan public college tuition chart with in-state tuition for a student studying engineering at $19,608.
+The University of Michigan in Ann Arbor is next, with an estimated in-state tuition of $18,346.
+Michigan State University is also close to the top, with an in-state tuition of $16,916.

 The other public four-year colleges in Michigan are all less expensive for in-state tuition and fees.
-Note that some of these figures are estimates, and some colleges include fees in their tuition rates:
+Note that some of these figures are estimates, some are based on 2024 figures and some colleges include fees in their tuition rates:

 Private Colleges